 Case law for consideration at a motion hearing must be submitted to the Judicial Assistant via e-mail or hand delivery at least three (3) days prior to the hearing.

 It is the responsibility of the party seeking the hearing to prepare and file a Notice of Hearing which includes the Zoom information.
 Please e-mail the Judicial Assistant a copy of the notice reflecting the filing stamp.

 A hearing may not be necessary if the motion is stipulated.
 These matters can be expedited if the moving party states within the motion that they have conferred with opposing counsel/party who has no objection or if opposing counsel/party indicates his or her approval by initialing the proposed order.
 The Court will review all cases with a stipulated motion before deciding whether to approve the stipulation.

-When preparing a proposed order subsequent to a hearing, an advance copy should be provided to opposing counsel to determine whether there is an objection as to form prior to its submission to the Court.
+The Court will direct a specific attorney or party to prepare the order.
+An advance copy should be provided to opposing counsel to determine whether there is an objection as to form prior to its submission to the Court.
 The proposed order should then be provided with a cover letter indicating opposing counsel’s position.
-Otherwise, the proposed order will be held a minimum of ten (10) days for opposing counsel to respond.
-Please email all proposed orders with the case name/style, case number and title of proposed order specified in the subject line to: Please email messages to:
+Otherwise, the proposed order will be held a minimum of seven (7) days for opposing counsel to respond.
+Please email all proposed orders/judgment, in Microsoft Word format to email@example.com.
+Please include the style, case number and title of proposed order in the subject line of the email.